jlcarr/ProjectEuler/README.md

 **Name**: Passcode derivation
 **Solution**: 73162890
 **Timing**: 0.691495ms
-**Approach**: Assuming each digit is used only once, we can construct a graph from the number orderings, then find the unique topological ordering by iteratively removing the node with no children.
+**Approach**: Assuming each digit is used only once, we can construct a graph from the number orderings, then find the unique topological ordering that is also a Hamiltonian path by iteratively removing the node with no children.

 ### Problem 80
+**Name**: Square root digital expansion
+**Solution**: 40886
+**Timing**: 3.37375ms
+**Approach**: The GNU multi-precision library makes this straight-forward.

+### Problem 81
 **Name**:
 **Solution**:
 **Timing**: